 At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC, our violent crime lawyers in Greensburg are committed to fighting for the rights of those accused of simple or aggravated assault.
 We know that allegations can be misleading, exaggerated, or outright false, so we’re dedicated to providing a solid defense.

-Call us at (724) 834-1275 or contact us online to schedule a free consultation with our Greensburg assault lawyers.
+Call us at (724) 834-1275 or contact us online to schedule a free consultation.

-What Does Assault in Greensburg Mean?
+What Is Assault in Greensburg, PA?

-• Attempting or causing bodily injury, intentionally or recklessly;
+- Attempting or causing bodily injury, intentionally or recklessly

-• Causing bodily injury through negligent use of a weapon;
+- Causing bodily injury through negligent use of a weapon

 Assault Penalties in Westmoreland County, PA